Algorithm Configuration for Structured Pfaffian Settings: Applications of the Pfaffian piecewise structure framework

 \subsubsection{Problem setting}

-Given a set of $n$ points $S \in \mathcal{X}^n$, where $\mathcal{X}$ denotes the data domain, and a distance function $\delta: \mathcal{X} \times \mathcal{X} \rightarrow \mathbb{R}_{\geq 0}$, the goal is to partition $S$ into clusters such that the intra-cluster distance is minimized, and the inter-cluster distance is maximized.
+\paragraph{Distance function, linkage function, and linkage family.} Given a set of $n$ points $S \in \mathcal{X}^n$, where $\mathcal{X}$ denotes the data domain, and a distance function $\delta: \mathcal{X} \times \mathcal{X} \rightarrow \mathbb{R}_{\geq 0}$, the overall goal of clustering is to partition $S$ into clusters such that { some notion of intra-cluster distance} is minimized, and/or {some notion of inter-cluster distance} is maximized.
 In the AHC approach, we first design a linkage function $m_\delta$ based on $\delta$, where $m_\delta(A, B)$ specifies the distance between two clusters $A$ and $B$.
 The cluster tree construction algorithm starts with $n$ singleton clusters, each containing a single data point, and successively merges the pair of clusters $A, B$ that minimizes the cluster-wise distance $m_\delta(A, B)$.
 This sequence of merges yields a hierarchical cluster tree, with the root corresponding to the entire set $S$, leaf nodes corresponding to individual points in $S$, and each internal node representing a subset of points in $S$ obtained by merging the point sets corresponding to its two child nodes.
 Subsequently, the cluster tree is pruned to obtain the final clusters via a dynamic programming procedure that optimizes a chosen objective function.
-Common objective functions include $k$-means, $k$-medians, and $k$-centers, among others.
+Common objective functions include $k$-means, $k$-medians, and $k$-centers.
 Importantly, given a fixed objective function, if two linkage functions generate the same cluster tree for a given dataset, they will yield the same final clusters.